-'The European Science Foundation (ESF) will host the Europlanet consortium and therefore provide the network with a legal entity while limiting the liability of Europlanet's stakeholders.
-Through this setting, ESF will be the contracting entity -on behalf of the network- for all Europlanet contractual, financial and legal matters and activities (including with EPSC PCO); ESF will also provide office and meeting space.
-ESF support functions (human resource, accounting and finance as well as general services and chief executive Office) will accompany the setting-up and development of Europlanet activities while ESF-hired staff communication, administrative) will be in charge of Europlanet's operations under the supervision of the Europlanet board.
-As to financial matters, ESF will oversee and validate the Europlanet's Board finance and budget planning in order to ensure its viability; ESF accounts are annually audited.'
+By hosting the Executive Office, the ESF will provide the Society with a legal entity while limiting the liability of Europlanet's stakeholders.
+Through this setting, ESF will be the contracting entity - on behalf of the network - for all Europlanet contractual, financial and legal matters and activities (including with EPSC annual conference); ESF will also provide office and meeting space.
+ESF support functions (human resource, accounting and finance as well as general services and chief executive Office) will accompany the setting-up and development of Europlanet activities while ESF-hired staff (scientific, communication, administrative) will be in charge of Europlanet's operations under the supervision of the Europlanet board.
+As to financial matters, ESF will oversee and validate the Europlanet's Board finance and budget planning in order to ensure its viability; ESF also has responsibility for collecting membership fees and holding/auditing the financial accounts of the Society.
+In addition, the ESF media team will provide corporate PR for the Europlanet Society.